 The Trug Maker is a family business.
 Tony is the woodsman and Trug maker; while Maddy looks after the accounts, marketing and dispatch.
-Our children (two under two) help with endless distracting fun.
+Our children (three under four) help with endless distracting fun.

 Tony learnt Trug making from lifelong friend, neighbour and mentor Brett Hutchinson.
 Brett’s long experience, innate common sense and attention to detail have been carefully passed on as we begin our journey as the next generation of trug makers.
 After twenty years at the end of One Spec Road, Anatoki, the Trug workshop has now crossed the river and moved approximately 800 meters to the east to McCallum Road.